natanzi/ts-xapp/README.md

 - **Interface Integration**:
   - A1 and E2 Interface  interactions for direct RAN communication and real-time metric acquisition.
 - **RMR operations**:
-  - Read-write operations into persistent storage,xAPP Configuration Management,xAPP SDL Check, Raising alarms, Health check.
+  - RMR and SDL Health check.
 - **KPIMON xApp integration**:
 -  KPIMON xApp is in charge of collecting RAN metrics and writing to InfluxDB.
 - **Dynamic Policy Management**: